 - A dog is wearing a shock collar.
 The shock is turned on and stays on until the dog performs a specified behavior.
-(Link is to a video demo I made using a stuffed dog.)

 - A dog is nervous about the teeter in agility.
 You lead the dog close to the teeter and mark, then turn around and take her away while giving her a treat.
 (The treat is potentially positive reinforcement, getting farther away from the scary teeter is potentially negative reinforcement.)

 - A dog is being trained to hold a retrieve dummy using a force fetch technique.
 The trainer pinches the dog’s ear continuously until the dog opens its mouth and accepts the dummy.
-(This is a real training video with a real dog.
-You may not want to watch.)

 - Your dog is reluctant to take the steps down into the back yard.
 You walk into the dog’s space until they go down.